dreger/thelivingwell.co/_posts/eat/2016-03-31-travel-well.md

 I don’t travel like I used to anymore.
 I work from home (glory be) and commute 1.5 hours from my country home to the city office twice a month.
 And even during those 4 days while I’m away from home, I feel like my momentum in choosing well is easily lost.
 I don’t have the ability to eat my normal foods, or workout at my normal times.
 It’s easier to not even try.
 I used to think – “I’m not in my normal routine, so what’s the use?”

 I started realizing, this “my-way-or-nothing” attitude pointed to a level of inflexibility in my spirit.
 Routines can be life-giving, absolutely.
-But they can also be life-inhibiting when we believe they are the only way. _When we allow for flexibility in our day, we make room for unexpected gifts._
+But they can also be life-inhibiting when we believe they are the only way to succeed. _When we allow for flexibility in our day, we make room for unexpected gifts._

 For me, traveling well is a simple balance of planning and flexibility.